Race Equity Culture™ Virtual Partner Training with Service Never Sleeps

 What does it mean for Black, Indigenous and People of Color (BIPOC) to be effective allies to one another in our work for racial equity and collective liberation?

-Whitney Parnell, executive director and co-founder of Service Never Sleeps (SNS), will lead an intensive, two-day fast-paced workshop designed to explore how folks of color use individual and collective areas of privilege to advance racial justice in an intersectional context.
-Using SNS’ CLAIM framework (Care, Learn, Act, Influence, Maintain), this workshop will explore what it means to adopt an allyship lifestyle as a person of color.
+Whitney Parnell, executive director and co-founder of Service Never Sleeps (SNS), will lead an intensive, two-day fast-paced virtual workshop designed to explore how folks of color use individual and collective areas of privilege to advance racial justice in an intersectional context.
+Using SNS’ CLAIM framework (Care, Learn, Act, Influence, Maintain), you will explore what it means to adopt an allyship lifestyle as a person of color.

 Please note that this workshop is only for individuals who idenitify as people of color (Indigenous, Black, Latinx, Asian/Pacific Islander, Native Hawaiian, Arab/Middle Eastern, biracial, multiracial and others identifying as non-white).